-With their playoff hopes fading, the Pittsburgh Pirates travel to Houston to take on the Astros for a three-game series beginning Friday.
+The Pittsburgh Pirates will look to rebound from a damaging series to their playoff hopes when they visit Houston to take on the Astros in a weekend series beginning Friday.

 The Pirates now sit 5½ games back of a National League Wild Card spot after getting swept by the Milwaukee Brewers this week.
 Pittsburgh's 9-7 loss on Thursday was particularly stinging, as it was the result of a blown 7-4 lead in the eighth inning.